 Incentive Stock Options

 Incentive stock options are not the same as regular stock options.
 When exercising incentive stock options, there is not an amount that's taxed as compensation.
 When shares acquired through incentive stock options are sold before a year after exercise or before two years of the option grant, the bargain element will be taxed in the stock sale year as compensation.

 If you need help with stock grants vs stock options, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.